all24/api-documentation/source/index.html.md

   -d hs_purchase_order[supplier_name]=Some Supplier Co., Ltd. \
 ```

-Creates a Purchase Order for selected warehouse
+Creates a Purchase Order for a specific Warehouse

 ### HTTP Request